It took the CIA four years to release its policy on casual Friday

 After years of processing, Agency releases heavily-redacted dress code that reveals … they don’t have a dress code

-Back in 2013, MuckRock’s Mara Berg requested office apparel guidelines from several federal agencies, including the CIA.
+Back in 2013, MuckRock’s Mara Berg requested office apparel guidelines from several federal agencies, including the Central Intelligence Agency (CIA).

 One by one, these agencies responded, and we even wrote about their respective acceptance of short pants, but true to form, the CIA kept delaying, and delaying, and delaying …